 We also get some more context on Tim’s illness: he has a bad leg.
 This will still kill him, we learn.
 But then why are the dogs collecting for Tim despite the fact he has human owners?
 Even if the dogs managed to raise the thousands of dollars presumably necessary how would they explain it?
 Whatever.

 Carface is sucked into a comic book and the main dog is the Ghost of Future.
 For some reason the whole segment is an allusion to the 1994 Jim Carrey film The Mask.

 He starts with “It’s showtime!” and it carries on in that same way for a while.
 It’s all very weird.

-Instead of showing anyone’s tombstone or empty crutch, Ipkiss’ divinely bestowed future vision shows the effects of the giant hypnotic dog whistle being activated.
-Under its spell, Tim carries a present out of the house and Carface repents, saying that Tim will be kicked out for this!
+Instead of showing anyone’s tombstone or empty crutch, Ipkiss’ divine future vision shows the giant hypnotic dog whistle being activated.
+Under its spell, Tim carries a present out of the house and Carface gets upset, saying that Tim will be kicked out for this!
 It can’t go on!
+He repents!